Upholding Winston Peters' complaints would be 'catastrophic' - lawyer

 He said Peters is still fielding inquiries from members of the public who question his honesty.

-Justice Vinning has reserved his judgement and indicated that a decision is unlikely before the Christmas break.
+Justice Venning has reserved his judgment and indicated that a decision is unlikely before the Christmas break.

 - RNZ